anhha9/full_ft_tn/README.md

 ## Inference
 To make an inference after the model has been trained for a checkpoint, use the full_ft_inference.py script.

+## Miscellaneous
+To complete this project, I also did extensive data analysis of the whole dataset.
+The objective of data analysis in this project is to discover the distribution of each non-standard-word class in each file, and in each language presented in the whole dataset.

 ## Evaluation
 The metric of evaluation is accuracy.